mauriciocejas91/Wppchatanalyzer/README.md

 `python freqan-gui6.py`

-2. Once the GUI window opens, click the "Select WhatsApp Chat File" button to load your `.txt` or `.zip` WhatsApp chat export.
+2. Once the GUI window opens, click the "Select WhatsApp Chat File" button to load your `.txt` or `.zip` WhatsApp chat export, or drag-and-drop your file

 3. Use the buttons at the top to choose the analysis type: **Daily**, **Weekly**, or **Monthly**.
 The data will be displayed in the table.

 4. You can also visualize the message statistics in a bar chart by clicking the "Visualize Chart" button.

-5. Drag and drop `.txt` or `.zip` files into the application window to load the chat data.

 ## Features